open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

   the resource that is deployed, while deploying it.
 * Maintainability: The deployer should be easy to maintain and extend.
 It should not require a lot of different resources to be created.
-* Currently, we kind of opinionate on using FluxCD as a deployment technology.
+* Currently, we opinionate on using FluxCD as a deployment technology.
 FluxCD offers functionalities to alter the deployment resources, e.g. using `HelmRelease.spec.values` to inject values into the Helm chart or using `Kustomization.spec.patches` to inject values into the Kustomization.
 This is important to consider because this functionality could potentially replace the localisation controller.